 - 5-6 cups of flour depending on the flour you use it may take 5 cups or more

 - 6 tbsp oil

 - Dissolve yeast in water and let sit a few minutes.

-- Allow to rise on baking sheets for about 45 min.
+- Allow rising on baking sheets for about 45 min.
 Then preheat oven to 410 degrees F.

 - Cut slanted dashes on the tops of loaves and allow to rise an additional 15 min.